The Ultimate Beginner's Guide to Homesteading: A Step-by-Step Journey to Self-Sufficiency

 Many of us have day jobs that aren't particularly fulfilling (and that's kindly expressed), but we rarely consider the possibility of making a living doing what we truly enjoy or are really good at.

-This doesn’t mean that you have to quit your job and become a full-time farmer!
+This doesnât mean that you have to quit your job and become a full-time farmer!

-You can build chicken coop kits for fellow aspiring homesteaders.
+You might have a talent for carpentry⊠You can build chicken coop kits for fellow aspiring homesteaders.

 Or maybe you enjoy hosting and want to offer people a unique taste of the homestead life by providing cozy bed & breakfast experiences in charming tiny houses on your land.